SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 The proposed resource access APIs for specifications are as follows:

+**To be discussed/To be done:**
-TODO: Names
+1. API Names

-TODO: Add DuplexCollection APIs to actually modify the resources of a project?
+1. Add DuplexCollection APIs to actually modify the resources of a project?

-TODO: Scenario: Modify resources using buildtime reader/writer and read them using runtime reader
+    * Scenario: Modify resources using buildtime reader/writer and read them using runtime reader
+1. Specification version check API

 ```js
 /**